matm/jQuery-File-Upload-Wiki/Working-with-databases.md

-Please see the official documentation:
+Please use the official documentation for the sample PHP MySQL integration:
 [[PHP mysql database integration]]